Call Us

 Appetite changes

 • The sheer exhaustion you feel can reduce your motivation to cook.
-This in turn can impact on the amount and types of food you eat
+This, in turn, can impact on the amount and types of food you eat

 • As depression is associated with changes in hormones such as cortisol and serotonin, these can lead to experiences of stress.
-This may then cause you to overeat or under-eat in an attempt to manage the difficult emotions
+This may then cause you to overeat or undereat in an attempt to manage the difficult emotions

-The changes in appearance caused by over or under-eating may then cause you to feel less self-confident and worsen your symptoms of depression, often due to the societal pressure around how we look and what we eat.
+The changes in appearance caused by over or undereating may then cause you to feel less self-confident and worsen your symptoms of depression, often due to the societal pressure around how we look and what we eat.

 Digestion issues

-This symptom if often caused by depression changing your response to stress, as mentioned above, which in turn changes how the body processes food.
+This symptom is often caused by depression changing your response to stress, as mentioned above, which in turn changes how the body processes food.
 Also, changes in appetite can lead to experiences of nausea, constipation and diarrhoea.

 Treatment for depression